 Are you new to coaching?
 Has this blog helped?
 Let me know by leaving a comment below.
 Likewise if any experienced coaches are reading this and have anything to share please feel free to add a comment.

-sports coach UK has a new online learning course, Discover Coaching which is a fun, self-paced course that will open your eyes to the world of coaching.
+UK Coaching (formerly sports coach UK) has an online learning course, Discover Coaching which is a fun, self-paced course that will open your eyes to the world of coaching.
 Being able to connect with people is the most important skill for a coach - an increasing challenge in today’s digital world.
 That's why this course will enhance not only your coaching knowledge but also your people skills.

 Content includes a reflection on the wide range of coaching roles today, a game where you advise a friend who is just starting out, a decision-making game where parents’ demands, the head teacher’s requirements and a child's needs differ etc. The course was influenced by ConnectedCoaches members experiences.